MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 1. In the left navigation bar of *powerapps.com*, select **Gateways**, and then choose the gateway you want.

 2. Perform the action that you want:
-    - To view details, edit the settings, or delete a gateway, select **Connections** and then select a connection.
+    - To view details, edit the settings, or delete a gateway, select **Connections**, and then select a connection.
     - To share a connection, select **Share** and then add or remove users.

       > [!NOTE]